 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

 If you’re spending 3 days in Lisbon, get excited because this cultural, vibrant city makes for a fantastic introduction to Portugal.
-In this guide, I’ll share my tried and tested Lisbon itinerary based on my experiences in late 2021.
+In this guide, I’ll share my tried and tested Lisbon itinerary based on my experiences in 2022.

-Having lived in Porto for three months, I didn’t know what to expect from Lisbon.
+Having lived in Porto for three months, I didn’t know what to expect from the capital.
 People constantly compare these two cities and I was already steeled for a sprawling, impersonal city that didn’t feel as cosy or ‘Portuguese’ as Porto.